Haseeb-Hassan66/Banking-App-Java/README.md

 ![Dashboard](screenshots/dashboard.PNG)

+---

-### 🙌 Credits
+## 🙌 Credits

-Developed by Haseeb Hassan.
+- Developed by Haseeb Hassan

+---

-### 📄 License
+## 📄 License

-Released under the MIT License – free to use and modify.
+MIT License – free to use, modify, and share.